 Expected results of diagnostic studies

 The diagnosis is best made on biopsy.
 Histopathology reveals a neutrophilic infiltrate in the papillary dermis with an associated lymphohistiocytic perivascular infiltrate.
-More advanced lesions will demonstrate infiltration of the dermal papillae with neutrophils, dermal papillary edema and basement membrane zone separation (
+More advanced lesions will demonstrate infiltration of the dermal papillae with neutrophils, dermal papillary edema and basement membrane zone separation (Figure 3).

 Frequently the intense pruritus results in excoriation and subsequent destruction of the characteristic histopathologic findings.
 In such cases the biopsy will reveal only excoriations or what appear to be eczematous findings with minimal spongiosis.
 Direct immunofluorescence is essential for definitive diagnosis.
 The characteristic deposition of granular IgA in dermal papillae is seen in virtually all cases when clinically normal-appearing skin immediately adjacent to a lesion is biopsied and processed for direct immunofluorescence (Figure 4); 60% to 70% of patients will demonstrate IgA tissue transglutaminase antibodies in their serum.
 This is a reflection of the underlying celiac disease.

 Even patients who have negative IgA tissue transglutaminase antibody levels may still have significant histologic celiac disease associated with their DH.
 Virtually all patients with DH have some degree of histologic celiac disease and will respond to dietary gluten restriction as noted below.
 Recently it has been shown that the IgA antibodies deposited in dermal papillae are the result of circulating IgA antibodies to epidermal transglutaminase.
 IgA epidermal transglutaminase antibodies can be measured in serum and are present in greater than 90% of DH patients on a gluten-containing diet; 99% of DH and celiac disease patients will have either the DQ2 or DQ8 haplotype compared with 20% of controls.